 Dr Darren Cousins, Consultant Sexual Health and HIV at the Cardiff Royal Infirmary said: “We are looking forward to going live with Climate-HIV and ensuring all Cardiff HIV clinics can access the shared care record rather than relying on the paper notes we currently use.”

-For more information about Climate-HIV, please visit Idox Health’s dedicated product pages here.
+For more information about Climate-HIV, please visit Idox Health’s dedicated solution pages here.